6 tips to help avoid smishing scams

 Posing as legitimate companies

-Smish attempts may also allege to be from legitimate companies with questions about your account or transaction.
+Smishing attempts may allege to be from legitimate companies with questions about your account or transaction.
 They may:

 • Claim to be a customer service representative needing to verify account information